 It's simple and it's free.
 Use this free HTTP header scanning service to understand if you have correctly implemented the X-Content-Type-Options header on your web server.

-The advanced next step in protecting your web application against hackers is to run regular vulnerability scans using an easy-to-use web application vulnerability scanning tool, like Cyber Chief.
+The advanced next step in protecting your web application against hackers is to run regular vulnerability scans using a user-friendly web application vulnerability scanning tool, like Cyber Chief.

-Get your free trial of Cyber Chief now to see how it can help you grow your profits and keep attackers out.
+Start your free trial of Cyber Chief now to see not only how it can help to keep attackers out, but also to see how you can ensure that you ship every release with zero known vulnerabilities.